Search

 Alongside teaching, he maintained an active editorial and commercial practice, with clients including The Observer Magazine and The Sunday and Saturday Times Magazines, and representation through Photonica and Getty Images.

 For over two decades, his documentary work has been exhibited and published across the UK.
 His long-term personal projects often explore themes of masculinity, class, and culture.
-His work has also previously been featured by Lower Block in both physical and online formats, and he continues to produce personal work alongside occasional commissions.
+His football culture work has also previously been exhibited in Italy, London, Birmingham, Leicester and Derby, featured by Lower Block in both physical and online formats, as well as the book ‘It’s Nice To Know You’re Here’ published by Out of Place Books.
+Conrad continues to produce personal work alongside occasional commissions.

 You may also enjoy…